NeuralSilicon/FundamentalOfSoftwareEngineering/README.md

 # Project

 Introducing **Rezy**.
 Revolutionizing reservation through the power of iOS and Google Cloud.
 Instantly, find restaurants nearby, reserve, and dine in.
-Rezy takes advantage of Google Cloud in order to provide users the best possible service at no charge.
-Rezy will be available across United States and soon Canada.
+Rezy takes advantage of Google RealTime Database that provide users the best possible service. *Rezy is free to use and will be available across United States and soon Canada.

 *Limited time: your first meal’s on us. ;)